IRS Forms

 Choose Your E‑File Channel

 You can e‑file Form 720 through an IRS‑authorized transmitter or ERO that participates in the excise e‑file program for Forms 720, 2290, and 8849.
-If you paper file, send it to the Ogden, Utah address.
+If you paper file, check the current Instructions for Form 720 for the correct mailing address: returns sent with a payment generally go to Louisville, KY, while returns mailed without a payment generally go to Ogden, UT.
+Addresses change periodically, so confirm before sending.
 Electronic filing is faster and gives you an acceptance acknowledgment you can archive with your workpapers.

 • Confirm the correct quarter.